-This post is sponsored by Barney Butter; however, all opinions are my own.
+This post is sponsored by Barney Butter.

 Want to see a jar of almond butter disappear in 5 seconds?
 These.